 This feature explains how NRICH can help you develop a problem-solving approach to the teaching and learning of mathematics.
 Read Lynne's article which discusses the place of problem solving in the new curriculum and sets the scene.
-In the second article, Lynne explains the difference between 'rich' tasks and 'low threshold high ceiling' tasks, drawing on examples from the site.
-In the third
+In the second article, Jennie offers you practical ways to investigate aspects of your classroom culture and in the third article, she suggests three ways in which we

 Is problem solving at the heart of your curriculum?
 In this article for teachers, Lynne explains why it should be.

 This article offers you practical ways to investigate aspects of your classroom culture.

 Becoming confident and competent as a problem solver is a complex process that requires a range of skills and experience.
 In this article, Jennie suggests that we can support this process in three principal ways.

 This article, written for primary teachers, discusses what we mean by 'problem-solving skills' and draws attention to NRICH tasks which can help develop specific skills.